TejaswiniGugananthan/EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD/README.md

+Name: G TEJASWINI
+Reg no: 212222230157
+Date of experiment:

 # EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD
 ## Aim:
 To Interface a Digital Input  (userpush button  ) to ARM   development board and write a  program to obtain  the data and flash the led